ChangranXU/changranxu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-🎓 I will be graduating with a Bachelor of Science from **The Chinese University of Hong Kong** with *First Class Honours*.
-I am currently a visiting student at **Johns Hopkins University**.
-I am now engaged in various exciting projects related to **AIGC, Medical Imaging Analysis, LLM, GNN, and Machine Learning**.
+🎓 I graduated with a Bachelor of Science from **The Chinese University of Hong Kong** with *First Class Honours*.
+I am now engaged in various exciting projects related to **LLM, GNN, and Machine Learning**.

 💼 I welcome all opportunities for discussion, learning, and collaboration.
 If you have any opportunities related to work, study, or collaboration in these areas, please feel free to reach out to me.
-Additionally, if you have any **Master’s or PhD** opportunities, please please please contact me 🙏.

 # 🔥 News
 - *2024.05*: &nbsp;🎉🎉 I am engaged in <strong>Large Circuit Model</strong> project in <strong>National Center of Technology Innovation for EDA</strong> supervised by [**Professor XU Qiang**](https://scholar.google.com/citations?user=eSiKPqUAAAAJ&hl=zh-CN).